Sarajevo wedding attack: Legacy

 Nikola Gardović is often considered the first casualty of the Bosnian War.
 Among Bosnian Serbs, the attack is commonly referred to as the Bloody Wedding.
-The political scientist Keith Crawford describes the attack and the Sijekovac massacre of Bosnian Serb civilians in Bosanski Brod on 27 March as the two incidents that effectively precipitated the conflict.
 The Indian academic Radha Kumar has compared the wedding attack to violent incidents that have preceded inter-communal violence in India.
 On 6 April, the EEC and the United States recognized Bosnia and Herzegovina as an independent state.
 The same day, the Bosnian Serb leadership declared the independence of the Serbian Republic of Bosnia and Herzegovina, later renamed Republika Srpska.
 Bosnia and Herzegovina was admitted into the UN on 22 May.
 The ensuing Bosnian War left 100,000 dead; an additional two million were displaced.
 The war ended with the signing of the Dayton Agreement in December 1995, in which the warring parties agreed to divide the country into two semi-autonomous entities, the Federation of Bosnia and Herzegovina and Republika Srpska.
 Following the war, most of Republika Srpska's wartime leadership was indicted by the International Criminal Tribunal for the former Yugoslavia.
 Among them was Karadžić, who was convicted of war crimes and crimes against humanity, as well as genocide for his role in the Srebrenica massacre of 1995, and sentenced to life imprisonment in March 2019.

 Fleeing the war, Milan and Dijana Gardović immigrated to Sweden, where Milan now serves as a Serbian Orthodox priest.
 In the Federation of Bosnia and Herzegovina, 1 March is celebrated as Independence Day, a non-working holiday.
 Independence Day is not observed in Republika Srpska and most Bosnian Serbs associate the date with the wedding attack rather than with the independence referendum.
 The attack was dramatized in the 1997 British war film Welcome to Sarajevo, with Bosnian Serb paramilitaries as the perpetrators and Bosnian Croat civilians as the victims.
 "These changes were introduced obviously for political reasons," the film scholar Goran Gocić opines.
 The anthropologist Stephen Harper concurs.
 He writes, "the switching of ethnic identities in the staging of the wedding party massacre in Welcome to Sarajevo ... offers a further example of how cinematic images can be used for the ideological rewriting of history."